robinmamie/machine_learning/project1/README.md

 # Higgs Boson Detection

+All the code to reproduce the results of the Higgs Boson detection are available on he script folder.
+The score of 81.4% was achieved but because of a unseeded attempt, the code provided here can only reproduce a score of 81.2% on aicrowd.com.

 ## Files
 * run.py : main program that compute our best solution (ridge regression) for this challenge
 * proj1_helpers.py : helpers functions for loading and saving csv